benjamincrozat/content/posts/best-laravel-hosting-providers.md

 ![Cloudways](https://life-long-bunny.fra1.digitaloceanspaces.com/media-library/production/109/conversions/Screenshot_2022-11-01_at_21.03.04_yaljg2-medium.jpg)

 [Cloudways](/recommends/cloudways) is a decent alternative to [Ploi](/recommends/ploi) or Laravel Forge.

-The platform isn't as modern (I honestly was disappointed by their UI), but it does the job and unlike others, it's a fully managed solution.
+I really like this one.
+Unlike others, it's a fully managed solution.
 This means you don't have to worry about creating an account with a cloud provider.

+The particularity of Cloudways is that you will be able to tap into hardware from DigitalOcean, Amazon Web Services, and Google Cloud Platform all at once if you want to.
+Therefore, you can make sure to serve your users no matter where they are in the world (because the global availability from all providers is combined).

+And for the businesses that go all in on content marketing, they even offer a fully managed WordPress hosting solution (meaning they handle everything from security and workload thanks to Kubernetes) that autoscales depending on your traffic.

+There's not much to add about Cloudways.
+It's a good one and you should definitely give it a try.

 [Try Cloudways](/recommends/cloudways)